gkidiyoor/kubeji/README.md

-# Launch HA kubernetes cluster on AWS with a single layout file
+# Launch HA kubernetes cluster on AWS with a single layout file, and deploy an application
 Learn to set up kubernetes cluster on aws.
 Automates the process of creating a HA master cluster and registering slaves using a load balancer.

 Dependencies: